The Wegovy

 Patients may be eligible if:

-• They are currently pregnant or have you been pregnant in the past year
+• They are currently pregnant or have been pregnant in the past year

 • They have used Wegovy® (semaglutide) for weight-loss during pregnancy or in the 5 weeks prior to pregnancy